New Research for a Parkinson’s Biomarker

 Exciting Parkinson’s disease (PD) news was announced last week, based on a newly published medical research study.
 The article reported on the results of using an established test on cerebral spinal fluid to detect abnormal alpha-synuclein as a way of confirming the diagnosis of PD and even diagnosing PD at very early stages, before motor symptoms develop.

-The test is called Seed Amplification Assay, developed by Amprion, under the name of SynTap, and here is how it works:
+The test is a Seed Amplification Assay which was developed by Amprion.
+It was previously named SynTap, and now renamed SAAmplify-αSYN.
+Here is how it works:

 Many researchers believe that what underlies the development of PD is the misfolding of a normal protein called alpha-synuclein.
 Evidence suggests that misfolded molecules of alpha-synuclein can induce their neighbors to misfold, causing a cascade that eventually leads to aggregation or accumulation of abnormal alpha-synuclein.
 Clumps of misfolded alpha-synuclein build up in the brain and interfere with the normal functioning of the brain cells, eventually causing cell death.
 The process of misfolding is believed to start years or even decades before the appearance of clinical symptoms of PD.